scramjs/scram-engine/README.md

 # What is this?
-ScramJS offers a simple way to use web components to write server-side code.
+Scram.js offers a simple way to use web components to write server-side code.
 If you have not heard of web components, then please [start learning today](http://webcomponents.org/).
 Web components offer a way to modularize and package functionality into reusable components that can be easily shared and composed to create entire applications.
 Currently they have been used mostly for front-end web development.
 Well, what about the back-end?
 Web components are not only useful for visual components, as the [Google Polymer project](https://www.polymer-project.org/1.0/) has shown us.
 Now you can build APIs and other server-side applications, leveraging the same declarativeness of the front-end world.

 ## Server-side Web Components
 This repo only offers access to the runtime necessary to use server-side web components.
 To actually begin building applications, you'll need components to work with: